 That’s not to say that a mechanical, sterile tone-of-voice is the only means to achieve click-throughs.
 Creativity and clarity can exist side-by-side in harmony…you just need to balance them out.

-How to create a crystal-clear tone of voice
+How to create crystal-clear copy

-1. Replace long, convoluted words with shorter ones
+1. Replace long words with shorter words

 Did she utilise the spoon, or did she use the spoon?
 Longer words are useful if you’re trying to demonstrate your mastery of the English language, but they can also come across as pretentious and unnecessary.
 Unless you’re writing for a crowd of academics, ditch the fancy word if a shorter one gets the point across.